ClaudiaLie/MS1_BarRobusta/README.md

  * [Contacts](https://i.imgur.com/SAmuImq.png)

  # UX and UXD
- Once we have decided how to structure the information that the website will contain, it's important to focus on the user perspective.
+ Once it's decided how to structure the information that the website will contain, it's important to focus on the user perspective.
  To build an effective user experience there are a few important key points to consider:
  * Familiarity;
  * Consistency;